Shantanu-star/signal-extraction/README.md

 It has a test.cpp file and one can use it to check whether everything has been done properly

 - `root -l test.cpp`

+## For expert user (good practices)
+For a specific particle if higher order polynomial option is desired then use the following option because the high order polynomial function is defined differently than the pol2
+- `SetParticlePdgMass(1.115683)`